CleverNamesTaken/PivotLab/README.md

 ssh to 10.<RANGE_NUMBER>.20.201 with the credentials `kali:kali`, and check out the `~/tools` directory for pre-installed tools.

+If you are like me and prefer your own attack box, then just run `prepareTools.sh` to install the tools on a different platform.

+See `Conops.md` for how these tools can be deployed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>